ess-dive-community/essdive-uas/5_DataProducts.md

 The following tables describe data levels, giving examples of data types and file formats.
 With ‘File name recommendations’, the *** represents a prefix for a flight or campaign.
 This prefix should represent the study site, acquisition date, and/or flight identification as appropriate.

-Note that this list is intended to show examples for each data Level, and is not exhaustive of all possible products or file formats. csv file types should follow the [ESS-DIVE Reporting Format for Comma-separated Values (CSV) File Structure](https://github.com/ess-dive-community/essdive-csv-structure)
+Note that this list is intended to show examples for each data Level, and is not exhaustive of all possible products or file formats. csv file types should follow the [ESS-DIVE Reporting Format for Comma-separated Values File Structure](https://github.com/ess-dive-community/essdive-csv-structure)

 ---
 ## Level 0 (L0): raw data collected with the platform